 The petitioner has indicated that "The unique character of the balconies intended for enclosure typically result in them not being used for their intended purpose.
 This style of balcony construction is not typically observed in multi-family residential developments in this area."
 Aesthetically, the proposed enclosure of the balconies will be positive in that items that are currently stored on the balconies will no longer be visible to adjacent properties.
 In addition, by enclosing the balconies, usable storage space inside the units will be created.
-There are currently no closets in the bedrooms.
-Closets are a basic necessity and help to make the apartments viable.
+Currently, none of the apartments have closets in the bedrooms.
+Closets are a basic necessity and help to make the apartments more marketable.